 As a long-term result, probiotics will help to prevent inflammation in your protection dog, and this will prevent diseases.
 They have also been shown to help in bone formation.
 This will help to prevent damaged teeth from further deterioration.

 All you need for the protection of your teeth are probiotics.
 That is why you should never feed processed foods to your dog.
 Avoid sugary and starchy foods as they don’t introduce useful bacteria to your dog’s system.
 On the contrary, they introduce food for unhealthy bacteria.

 Many natural foods contain probiotics.
 Simply feeding these foods to your dog will help to boost their oral health.
 Alternatively, you can use probiotic supplements in the dog’s regular food to deliver the microorganisms.
 The supplements and the probiotic foods can even be used together.
 Supplements are usually marketed as containing certain strains of bacteria.
 You should make sure you use a variety of strains of bacteria on a daily basis to feed your protection dog.
 There should also be at least 10 million colony-forming units in the supplements.

 It is important to also feed prebiotics to your dog.
 These are insoluble fibers that serve as food for probiotics.
 Without them, your efforts to introduce probiotics will be futile as they will eventually die.

 Unfortunately, personal protection dogs are not very good at chewing food, and the bacteria are unlikely to be retained in the mouth.
 You can, therefore, choose to spray the bacteria directly into the mouth of the dog.
-Simply add an amount of the probiotic powder to a spray bottle with a small amount of water.
+Simply add an amount of probiotic powder to a spray bottle with a small amount of water.
 Make sure you use pure water since chlorine will kill the microorganisms.

-In fact, the probiotics will not survive for long even in pure water.
+In fact, probiotics will not survive for long even in pure water.
 You should make sure you make a new solution and immediately use it.
 If anything remains, you can use it in the dog’s food.